 Own Your Content Real Estate

+The reason is control.
 "Content you own, you own all that content.
 You don't own the stuff that you put out on YouTube or LinkedIn."
 Platforms control their algorithms and can surface or bury your work at will.
 Your own site stays yours.

 The One Thing Most Marketers Get Wrong

-Paxton asked Scott what people keep getting wrong.
-"Anything that outwardly feels fake," he said.
+"Anything that outwardly feels fake," Scott said.

 Stock photos top the list.
 "Don't use a stock photo to represent your clients.
 Don't use a stock photo to represent your employees."
 Right behind that: corporate jargon.
 The "flexible, scalable solution for improving business process using cutting-edge technology and mission-critical software."
 Scott calls it gobbledygook.